Changissnz/nu_merchant_principal/README.md

 to be representative of "pride".

-Pride, in the realm not necessarily entirely reserved to human beings, but to sentience in general, is a motivating and controlling force before the perception, and a reactive force after the perception, despite how accurate the perception can be without any additional drivers connected to it (if that is even possible).
+Pride, in the realm not necessarily entirely reserved to human beings but to sentience in general, is a motivating and controlling force before the perception, and a reactive force after the perception, despite how accurate the perception can be without any additional drivers connected to it (if that is even possible).
+Consider perception as not a default immune to partiality.
+On the converse, perception is an act attached to objectives that do not have to present themselves in such forward fashion.
+Objectives can expressed in fashions of
+universality: "eradicate poverty", "war against drugs", "kill the corrupt", et cetera.
+The methodology that judges the objective as a singular expression, void of nuance, to be a universal must be at most agnostic in belief to the possibilities, actualized or not, that constitute the means believed to be necessary to satisfying the objective.
+Critics of particular means would expectedly use words such as "blindness" and "perversion", very antithetical to the nobleness that objectives must carry to retain and perpetuate believership.